AS-Coope/To-Do-Webpage/README.md

 ## Usage
 1. Clone project to your local machine.
 2. Open the project in your preferred IDE.
-3. Open the html file to use the webpage.
+3. Open the html file to use the webpage (Alternatively, if you have [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in VS Code, you can start the web page using that).

 ## Possible Improvements

-1. Currently, the user input for a task is entered via a prompt dialog box.
-An improvement would be to create an input element and a button element and have the user enter their ToDo via that.
+1. The UI definitely needs some improvement, whether to look more inviting or be more intuitive.
+(In-progress as the webpage develops)
-2. The UI definitely needs some improvement, whether to look more inviting or be more intuitive.
+2. Actually add a label to tell when a task is complete, incomplete or in-progress, rather than just deleting the task to signify it is complete.
-3. Actually add a label to tell when a task is complete, incomplete or in-progress, rather than just deleting the task to signify it is complete.
+3. Add local storage saving.

 ## Disadvantages